prashik24/Flipkart-Clone/Readme.md

-wheklo hello HELLO EVERYONE hello everyone how are u hello every one here is my git clone project call flipkart clone hope you all like it like share comments and go to hell hello hello hello hii everyone  hello
+hello heklo hello HELLO EVERYONE hello everyone how are u hello every one here is my git clone project call flipkart clone hope you all like it like share comments and go to hell hello hello hello hii everyone  hello